marketplacer/PercentageMargin/README.md

-## Creating percentage based margin between a view and its superview with Auto Layout in iOS
+## Creating percentage based margin between a view and its superview with Auto Layout in iOS with Swift

 This is a collection of functions for creating percentage based margins between views and their superviews in iOS.
 The margin will be based on the percentage of the superview height or width.